-The Tifton Fire Department conducts training year round.
+The firefighter's safety and preparation for calls of service is our upmost priority.
+The Tifton Fire Department conducts training year-round.
 Each member of the department must meet a minimum requirement of 240 hours of training annually.
-Training is a necessity for the fire service in order to maintain the knowledge to remain safe and protect the community as best as possible.
+Training is a necessity for fire service in order to maintain the knowledge to remain safe and protect the community as best as possible.

-Training that is completed annually vary, including but not limited to; live fire suppression, hazardous materials, technical rope rescue, confined space, firefighter survival, civilian victim rescue, emergency tactical casualty care, search and rescue, vehicle extrication, and apparatus fundamentals.
-The individuals of the department participate and attend training not only at our own facility but also at the Georgia Fire Academy.
-Education is a persons greatest asset and tool for operations and safety for themselves, their brothers and sisters, and the community they serve.
+Training that is completed annually vary, including but not limited to, live fire suppression, hazardous materials, technical rope rescue, confined space, firefighter survival, civilian victim rescue, emergency tactical casualty care, search and rescue, vehicle extrication and apparatus fundamentals.
+The individuals of the department participate and attend training not only at our own facility, but also at the Georgia Fire Academy.
+Education is a person's greatest asset and tool for operations and safety for themselves, their brothers and sisters and the community they serve.

 Emergency Medical Training

-Fire related emergencies are not the only incidents that the Tifton Fire Department responds to, in certain situations the fire department responds to medical emergencies to provide any assistance necessary to EMS personnel.
+Fire related emergencies are not the only incidents that the Tifton Fire Department responds to.
+In certain situations the fire department responds to medical emergencies to provide any assistance necessary to EMS personnel.
 These medical emergencies may vary from unresponsive patients to cardiac arrest patients.
 All members of the department must carry valid and current CPR BLS certification.
 The fire department also responds to lift assistance with EMS in a non-emergency manner.

 Physical Fitness Training

 The Tifton Fire Department takes their physical fitness training seriously.
 Physical fitness is performed each shift either individually or together as a shift.
-The physical fitness performed varies from team-based sports, circuits, or weight-lifting.
+The physical fitness performed varies from team-based sports, circuits, or weightlifting.
 Each year, every member of the department is tasked with performing a physical agility assessment that consists of movements and tasks that could be performed on a fire scene.
 In addition to the annual agility assessment, the department provides each member of the department with an annual health assessment.
-This health assessment is performed by a physician or nurse practitioner and includes an assessment of blood levels, ECG, respiratory, vision, hearing, and general physical assessment.
+This health assessment is performed by a physician or nurse practitioner, and includes an assessment of blood levels, ECG, respiratory, vision, hearing and general physical assessment.
 Performing this assessment has been extremely beneficial and has even assisted in preventing medical incidents for some of our firefighters.